cosmos/cosmos-sdk-docs/versioned_docs/version-0.50/tutorials/tutorials.md

 ---
 # Tutorials

+## Interchain Ecosystem Tutorials

+The Interchain Ecosystem Tutorials platform presents a variety of tutorials from Beginner to Advanced Cosmos SDK blockchain building.
+Ignite is a powerful tool that simplifies the journey of building, testing, and launching diverse blockchain applications.
+Visit Ignite Tutorials for educational resources to help you build Cosmos chains with Ignite.
+Join the Interchain and build Cosmos Chains with Ignite on [tutorials.ignite.com](https://tutorials.ignite.com).

 ## Advanced Tutorials

 This section provides a concise overview of tutorials focused on implementing vote extensions in the Cosmos SDK.
 Vote extensions are a powerful feature for enhancing the security and fairness of blockchain applications, particularly in scenarios like implementing oracles and mitigating auction front-running.